asrivathsan/IntegraTax/docs/using/index.md

 #### **Mode 2 Step 4.
 Select "BLAST based homology search"** {#mode-2-step-4}
 <center><img src="{{ '/assets/img/Externalsequences_alignmentmode.png' | relative_url }}" alt="Alignment mode" width="300"></center>
-<br>At this stage, ensure that the names of the folders where your 2nd fasta file is does not have spaces.
+<br>At this stage, ensure that the names of the folders where your 2nd fasta file does not have spaces.
 For example, in the directory /Users/Name/Desktop/GenBank Sequences/Mycetophilidae Sequences,
 remove the space in GenBank Sequences and Mycetophilidae Sequences or replace them with another character.
 If there are spaces in the directory, the BLAST based homology search will **fail**!